Construction of solutions for a critical elliptic system of Hamiltonian type: Introduction

-where $\lambda_m \in [L_0 m^{\frac{N-2}{N-4}}, L_1 m^{\frac{N-2}{N-4}}]$ and $(\bar{r}_m,\bar{y}_m'')$ satisfies \eqref{condition_ry}.
-To deal with the large number of bubbles in the solution, motivated by \cite{WY}, we will carry out the reduction procedure in a space with a weighted maximum norm instead of the standard Sobolev space.
-Then, we turn to solving the corresponding finite-dimensional problem.
-We avoid calculating directly the partial derivative of $F(\bar{r}_m,\bar{y}_m'',\lambda_m )$, since it is difficult to obtain a good estimate for the error terms.
-In fact, we can deduce from \eqref{partial derivative_1} and \eqref{partial derivative_2} that
+where $\lambda_m \in [L_0 m^{\frac{N-2}{N-4}}, L_1 m^{\frac{N-2}{N-4}}]$ and $(\bar{r}_m, \bar{y}_m'')$ satisfy \eqref{condition_ry}.
+To handle the large number of bubbles in the solution, motivated by \cite{WY}, we carry out the reduction procedure in a space equipped with a weighted maximum norm instead of the standard Sobolev space.
+We then turn to solving the corresponding finite-dimensional problem.
+We avoid directly calculating the partial derivatives of $F(\bar{r}_m, \bar{y}_m'', \lambda_m)$, since it is difficult to obtain sharp estimates for the error terms.
+In fact, from \eqref{partial derivative_1} and \eqref{partial derivative_2}, one has

 and